serey1268/Machine-Learning-project--01/README.md

 * To minimize the prediction error by using optimization stredtegy  such like gradient descent. 🧠 📊

 ## 3. Dataset Overview
+* In this dataset contains 4 features such as :
+    *